MatKie/WO_PMF/README.md

-# WO_PMF
+# WO_PMF branch PMF_Micelle
-Workflow to calculate free energy of transfer for an alkane molecule between alkane and water phase.
+Workflo to calculate PMF for a surfactant being desorbed from a micelle into water+counterion phase.

-Go from topo to init to em to eq_npt to npt to nvt to nvt_pull to pull_analysis to umbrella.
+Go from topo to init to em to eq_npt to npt npt_pull to pull_analysis to umbrella.
 Follow the commands.txt in each folder